The first Cockapoo to achieve Ag.Ch. status...

 Siobhan Beaudin

-Has owned dogs since she was 16.
-Her first dog, a Cockapoo called Rosie was a childhood dream come true and got her into agility.
+has owned dogs since she was 16.
+Her first dog, a Cockapoo called Rosie, was a childhood dream come true and got her into dog agility.

-Since taking agility a little more competitively, she has started making her own dog toys as Dexter absolutely loves a tug but goes through them quickly/ gets bored of the same toy.
-So two years ago her dog toy business was born and has been a part-time job ever since!
+Since taking agility a little more competitively, she has started making her own dog toys as Dexter absolutely loves a tug but goes through them quickly and gets bored with of the same toy.
+So two years ago her dog toy business was born and has been a part-time job ever since.

 After all, we all need something to fund our agility addiction.